flokadillo/bayesbeat/doc/MANUAL.md

 # Config options for the bayes_beat package

-The parameters of the system are controlled by a config file that has to be specified when running the meter extraction.
-In the following, all possible parameters are listed and explained.
-If a parameter is omitted in the config file, its default settings are assumed.
-The default settings for each parameters are listed.
+In the following, all possible parameters settings are listed and explained together with their default settings.

 ### General